greenelab/lab-website-template/index.md

 We are a research laboratory at the [University of Colorado Anschutz Medical Campus](https://medschool.cuanschutz.edu/).
 We design advanced machine learning methods applied to human disease with a systems biology approach.
-Strongly committed to open source and open science, we use [GitHub](https://github.com/pivlab) for the development of reproducible software tools and [Manubot](https://manubot.org/) for transparent authoring of modern and collaborative scholarly manuscripts.
+Strongly committed to open source and open science, we use [GitHub](https://github.com/pivlab) for the development of reproducible workflows and [Manubot](https://manubot.org/) for transparent authoring of modern and collaborative scholarly manuscripts.

 {% include section.html %}